POETRY AND PHOTOGRAPHY by Caroline Street.

 At daybreak, the silhouettes of trees and cacti

-Creates intricate patterns against the violet-blue sky.
+Creates an intricate pattern against the violet-blue sky.

 A solitary beetle is hard at work